-Managing translation projects can be time-consuming and overwhelming… you’ve probably heard that sentence more than it’s necessary.
-The truth is – with the right tools everything can be handled in an easier way.
-We agree that for a successful localization project, you will need the right Translation Management System (TMS) that enables advanced project management and collaboration features.
+Managing translation projects can be time-consuming and overwhelming… you’ve probably heard that sentence more than is necessary.
+The truth is, with the right tools everything can be handled in an easier way.
+We agree, however with the idea that, for a successful localization project, you will need the right Translation Management System (TMS) that enables advanced project management and collaboration features.

 An advanced TMS should provide the following features:

 - Translation Memory management

 - Multiple collaborators

 - Third party integrations (Dropbox, GitHub, BitBucket etc.)

 New Features of Translation Project Management

 #1.
 Choosing a Project Manager while setting up the project